 Your gift in any amount is important, however did you know there are many ways to support the work of the Oshawa Museum?

-Become a member or give the gift of membership: Our popular Give a Gift, Get a Gift promotion is back (see details on reverse).
+Become a member or give the gift of membership: Our popular Give a Gift, Get a Gift promotion is back.
 Enjoy discounts and special events reserved exclusively for our members.

 Support our Amazon Wish List: Operating the Oshawa Museum requires many items such as tea supplies, cleaning items, storage solutions and equipment for administrative tasks.
 To see our Amazon Wish List follow this link: http://bit.ly/OHSWishList

 Come to view the exhibits or attend a program: There is always something new to see at the Oshawa Museum.
 Attend one of our special events such as the popular Scenes from the Cemetery or Lamplight Tour.
 Monthly Tea and Talks will keep you inspired to learn more about your community.

 Oshawa Museum Shop: By choosing to buy from the Oshawa Museum Shop, you are supporting the museum.
 All proceeds from the store are used to support museum acquisitions and special projects.
 Enjoy a coffee or tea while you browse our collection of local history publications and specially selected items.